ucl-exoplanets/wayne/README.md

     pip install -e .

-Now you need the data files from [here](https://www.dropbox.com/s/49cyy7el37d58a6/wayne_files.zip?dl=0).
-Put these in the folder `~/.wayne` or elsewhere and set the `WAYNE_DATA` environment variable.

-You can optionally install the [Open exoplanet Catalogue](https://github.com/OpenExoplanetCatalogue/open_exoplanet_catalogue) and set the location to it in the parameter files.
-Otherwise leave this blank and the catalogue will be obtained from the web.

 ## Running

 Wayne is ran by using the `wayne` command and a parameter file.

-A bunch of these are included in the `examples` folder you can download [here](https://www.dropbox.com/s/2qswujobc97z5a9/wayne_examples.zip?dl=0).
+A bunch of these are included in the `examples` folder.
 Move to this directory and give one a try.

-    wayne -p HD209458b_par.yml
+    wayne -p hd209458b_12181_simulation_parameters.yml

-This will take a while (~6h)
+This will take a while.

-You should take a look at example_par.yml in this folder for information on the configuration file.
-The other files show the file setup in a few other scenarios.

 ## FAQ

-### What package versions do you use?
+### What does Wayne stand for?

-    V-PY    = '2.7.10 final'       / Python version used
-    V-NP    = '1.9.3   '           / NumPy version used
-    V-SP    = '0.16.0  '           / SciPy version used
-    V-AP    = '1.0.4   '           / AstroPy version used
-    V-PD    = '0.16.2  '           / Pandas version used

-### Im getting a weird pandas column error

-update pandas

-### Im getting a weird numpy *= error

-downgrade numpy from 1.10 to 1.9
+After struggling to find a good name we just chose one.
+[Wayne](http://coppermind.net/wiki/Wayne) is a character in the Mistborn (Era 2) books who is an expert at imitation.